Dipper-Labs/Dipper-Protocol/README.md

 # Quick start
-build a private blockchain, if you want to jion our testnet or get more detail, you can click [this link](http://docs.dippernetwork.com "DIP").
+To build a private blockchain, if you want to jion our testnet or get more detail, you can click [this link](http://docs.dippernetwork.com "DIP").
 ## 1.0 install
 ```
 cd Dipper-Protocol